Skip to content

 Web Access

 Access POWER Image Services and data in web and mobile applications using open source Web APIs and SDKs (JavaScript, Python, RStudio).
 Identify task - The identify operation is performed on a map service resource.
 The result of this operation is an identify results resource.
-Each identified result includes its name, layer ID, layer name, geometry and geometry type, and other attributes of that result as name-value pairs.
+Each identified result includes its name, layer ID, layer name, geometry and geometry type, and other attributes of the result as name-value pairs.
 You can provide arguments to the identify operation as query parameters.

-Export Image task - The export image operation is performed on an image service resource.
-The result of this operation is an image resource.
-This resource provides information about the exported image, such as its URL, its width and height, and extent.
-Apart from the usual response formats of html and json, users can also request a format called image while performing this operation.
-When users perform an export with the format of image, the server responds by directly streaming the image bytes to the client.
-With this approach you don't get any information associated with the exported image besides the actual image.
-Users can provide arguments to the export image operation as query parameters.
+Export Image task - The export image operation is performed on an image service resource and returns an image resource as a result.
+This resource provides information about the exported image, such as its URL, dimensions (width and height), and extent.
+In addition to the standard response formats of html and json, you can also request a format called "image" when performing this operation.
+When you perform an export with the "image" format, the server responds by directly streaming the image bytes to the client.
+With this approach, you do not get any information associated with the exported image aside from the actual image.
+You can provide arguments to the export image operation as query parameters.
 These parameters include the request extent, size information, interpolation, pixel type, and so on.